Antonina Dubinina

 Antonina Dubinina (Антонина Дубинина; born 23 October 1996) is a Russian-Serbian figure skater who competes in women's singles.
-She is the 2019 Skate Helena champion, a five-time Serbian national champion, and competed in the final segment of the 2019 European Championships.
+She is the 2019 Skate Helena champion, a six-time Serbian national champion, and competed in the final segment of the 2019 European Championships.

 Personal life

 Dubinina was born on 23 October 1996 in Moscow, Russia.
 As of January 2019.
 She has a master's degree in Physical Education and Sport.

 Career

 Early years

 Dubinina began learning to skate in 2001 as a five-year-old.
 As a child, she was taught by Galina Savchenkova at the Central Youth Theater in Mytishchi, a suburb of Moscow.
 She represented Russia in the senior ranks at three international competitions in February and March 2014.

 Career for Serbia

 Dubinina made her senior international debut for Serbia at the CS Lombardia Trophy in September 2016.
 Coached by Svetlana Sokolovskaia at CSKA Moscow, she placed 29th in the short program at the 2017 European Championships in Ostrava, Czech Republic.
 She also missed qualifying for the free skate at the 2018 European Championships in Moscow, Russia, and at the 2018 World Championships in Milan, Italy.

 Coached by Sokolovskaia and Stanislav Zakharov, Dubinina advanced to the final segment at the 2019 European Championships in Minsk, Belarus.